Paul Westphal: Phoenix Suns (1975–1980)

-In his first season with in Phoenix, Westphal helped the Suns reach their first NBA Finals, against the Celtics.
+In his first season with Phoenix, Westphal helped the Suns reach their first NBA Finals, against the Celtics.
 In Game 5 of that series, often called "the greatest game ever played" in NBA history, he made several critical plays that pushed the game into triple overtime before Boston prevailed.
 Notably, Westphal exploited a loophole within NBA rules that effectively allowed the Suns to cede a point to get the ball at half-court with two seconds remaining at the end of the second overtime; the Suns tied the game thanks to the loophole.

 Westphal was sixth in the NBA in scoring average for the season at 25.2 points per game, and was also the first NBA All-Star Weekend H-O-R-S-E Competition champion.
 The following season, he was seventh in scoring average with 24.0 points per game.

 Seattle Supersonics (1980–1981)

 After the 1979–80 season in early June, the Suns traded Westphal to the Seattle SuperSonics for Dennis Johnson, He played 36 games in the 1980–81 season, limited by a stress fracture in his right foot.
 He was a free agent after the season, but Seattle held the right of first refusal.
 He was unable to come to terms with the Sonics.